How to Create a Digital Marketing Strategy

 If you’ve ever searched for something local on Google, then you’ve probably seen a Google My Business listing.

 In an effort to connect people with what they are searching for as fast as possible, Google has prioritized their local business listings, often times above the normal search results!

-For example, we are located in Chesapeake, VA, and if you search “best digital marketing agency” on Google in our area, there’s a few ads and then the Google My Business listings.
+For example, we are located in Chesapeake, VA, and if you search “best digital marketing agency” on Google in our area, there are a few ads and then the Google My Business listings.
 And you’ll find us right at the top!

 Don’t have a My Business listing?
 Check out Hubspot’s step-by-step set up guide!

 So why is this important for your digital marketing strategy?